To listen to the blog post “How To Control Anger Outbursts In 6 Actionable Steps” over reading it then click the play button below.

 It is people’s natural reaction to tell someone off or try to get their point across even it means that your mouth is being reckless.
-In today’s society people think that it is a strength to “read people.”
-I used to be one of those people.
-If you looked at me wrong, said something to me that I perceived as wrong, or got smart with me then I would go off on you; to the point that you knew to never come for me again.
+In today’s society, people think that it is a strength to “read people.”
+Oh and boy did I used to be one of those people.
+I had a reckless mouth like no other.
+AND I still can have a reckless mouth.
+But even though I can does not mean that I should.

 “I cannot believe that you let them talk to you like that, that is not like you, and you should have went off on her!”

 But then I realized, what would be the point of that?
 When I used to clap back to people in public, people use to stare, and a crowd use to gather and guess what the result of that was.
 Two people arguing in public and embarrassing themselves.
 And I was one of those two people.

 The first lesson in how to control anger outbursts is to know that when you respond aggressively to people who are aggressive to you, that is not called courage, it is not asserting yourself, it is called immaturity.
 And that is exactly how you will look when you respond back to someone with yelling and acting all crazy.
 If you choose to be silent then there is only one person being loud in public acting a fool and you are not one of them.

 - Not responding at all works when you do not have anything nice to say and you know that if you do say something it is going to be rude.